books

 Because Physics overlaps with weapons research, Stalin's pet...physicists under Stalin escaped the worked abuses leveled at biologists, psychologists, and economists.
 "Leave [physicists] in peace," Stalin graciously allowed.
 "We can always shoot them later."

 Think of the most fussy science teacher you ever had.
 The one who docked your grade if the sixth decimal place in your answer was rounded incorrectly; who tucked in his periodic table T-shirt, corrected every student who said "weight" when he or she meant "mass," and made everyone, including himself, wear goggles even while mixing sugar water.
-Now try imagining someone whom your teacher would late for being anal-retentive.
+Now try imagining someone whom your teacher would hate for being anal-retentive.
 That is the kind of person who works for a bureau of standards and measurement.

 As we know, 90 percent of particles in the universe are hydrogen, and the other 10 percent are helium.
 Everything else, including six million billion billion kilos of earth, is a cosmic rounding error.